Dr Arlene Sierra

 At undergraduate level and postgraduate taught levels, I teach modules on composition, orchestration and contemporary repertoire.

-Many of my works are part of two extant series of thematically-linked pieces for varying instrumentations ranging from solo to orchestra: The first is a Darwinian series exploring aspects of nature including birdsong and insect calls (works include Game of Attrition, Insects in Amber, Cricket-Viol, Birds and Insects, and Urban Birds).
+Many of my works form part of two extant series of thematically-linked pieces for varying instrumentations ranging from solo to orchestra: The first is a Darwinian series exploring aspects of nature including birdsong and insect calls (works include Nature Symphony, Game of Attrition, Insects in Amber, Cricket-Viol, Birds and Insects, and Urban Birds).
 The second is a series of pieces employing concepts and interactions inspired by game theory and military strategy (including works Art of War, Surrounded Ground, Truel and Cicada Shell).